zacwm/kelp/README.md

 ## Important
   **Before using, you must know that, I [(Zachary)](https://github.com/zacimac) and all contribuitors are not responsible for any torrents downloaded on YOUR instance of ['kelp'](https://github.com/zacimac/kelp) (such as legal, viruses, etc).
 Use at your own risk.** *Maybe use some sort of VPN on whatever its hosted on? (any VPN sponsors? :eyes:)*

+  All titles on the torrent select screen are fetched from any Popcorn Time API design that you specify in the config and are never stored on the server.
+It is up to **you** to use a API that returns legal titles.

   [❤️ **Also maybe considor sponsoring me so I can work on projects like this more often?**](https://github.com/sponsors/zacimac)